B4PT0R/pandora_app/README.md

 That's it, you can start typing your python commands or interact with Pandora in natural language via the input cell.

+## A few explanations and tips:

+- **Security** : Your account is managed via firebase authentication.
+Even as the admin, I don't have access to your password.
+Proper security rules are set in the firebase project to prevent anyone but you accessing your data.
+- **API keys**: all API keys needed to enable the AI features or other tools are transmitted and stored safely encrypted with your password in firebase.
+All efforts are made to ensure safe transmission and storage of sensitive data.
+- **Websearch**: In order to enable the websearch tool of the AI agent, you may provide your google custom search API key and CX in the Settings page.
+- **Storage**: All files you create during a session are dumped to firebase storage when you log out.
+You should therefore log out gracefully to avoid your work being lost.
+When using the web app, your user folder will be wiped from the app's file system once you log out.
+They will be uploaded again from firebase storage when you sign in.
+- **Stdin redirection**: When using a python command that wants to read from `stdin` such as the `input` command, the script will pause and a special input widget will render to let you enter a string.
+This string will be available immediately when your script resumes execution (without requiring a rerun).
+You can therefore use the `input` command in your scripts seamlessly.
+-  **Shortcuts**: Running `exit()` or `quit()` commands in the console will log you out gracefully.
+Running `clear()` in the console will clear the chat (This won't affect the python session and context memory of the AI agent).
+- **Restart session**: You can restart the python session by clicking the 'Restart Session' button in the sidebar menu.
+This will also reinitialize the AI agent to its startup state.
+You can achieve a similar result by running `restart()` in the console.
+- **Editor**: A text editor is provided within the app to enable opening and editing files.
+You may open it via the 'Open editor' button in the sidebar.
+Alternatively you may use the `edit` function directly from the console. `edit(file=your_file,text=your_text)` will open your file in the editor, prefilled with an optional string of text.
+- **Pandora as a python object**: Pandora (the AI assistant) is declared as a python object in the console under the name `pandora`.
+You may thus interact with it programmatically.
+- **Observation**: Pandora is equipped with a special `observe` tool enabling it to look at the content of any folder, file, data structure, image...
+When applied to a module, class or function this will inspect the object and access its documentation.
+You may thus ask Pandora to observe almost anything to get information about it, including the `pandora` object itself !

 ## Use cases

 - **Python Programming Learning**: Use Pandora to learn Python with interactive examples and real-time explanations.